PSRahul/semanticseg/readme.md

 ## Datasets

-Datasets folder contain the Train|Validation|Test split on the dataset.
+Datasets folder contain the Train / Validation / Test split on the dataset.

 ## Test Examples